tardate/LittleArduinoProjects/Electronics101/HighFrequencyOpAmpOscillators/README.md

 the characteristics of the actual op-amp chip overshadow any predictions you might make on the basis of RC theory and ideal op-amp behaviour.

-Key measures are bandwidth gain product (unity gain) which indicates the frequency at which gain drops below unity (and generally rapidly tailing off), and slew rate, which is an indication of how fast the chip can switch it's output.
+Key measures are bandwidth gain product (unity gain) which indicates the frequency at which gain drops below unity (and generally rapidly tailing off), and slew rate, which is an indication of how fast the chip can switch its output.

 Here is the [basic oscillator circuit in CircuitLab](https://www.circuitlab.com/circuit/92cgar/lm741-single-rail-oscillator/), in this case the 741 version: